W. O. Bentley: Theoretical engineering study, taxi company employment

 After he studied theoretical engineering at King's College London, he took employment with the National Motor Cab Company, where his several duties included overseeing the maintenance of the fleet's 250 Unics.
 He was fascinated by the cabbies' ingenuity at fiddling the meters.

 Entering the automobile industry

-In 1912 he joined his brother, Horace Millner Bentley, in a company called "Bentley and Bentley" that sold French Doriot, Flandrin & Parant cars.
+In 1912, Bentley joined his brother, Horace Millner Bentley, in a company called "Bentley and Bentley" that sold French Doriot, Flandrin & Parant cars.
 Dissatisfied with the performance of the DFPs, but convinced that success in competition was the best marketing for them, Bentley was inspired by a paperweight to have pistons made for the engine in aluminium alloy.
 Fitted with the alloy pistons and a modified camshaft, a DFP took several records at Brooklands in 1913 and 1914.